Fit-Yonder/Fit-Yonder.github.io/index.md

 ## Milestone 3: Connect UI to data model

-lorem ipsumThis milestone started on April 24, 2018 and ended on May 4, 2018.
+This milestone started on April 24, 2018 and ended on May 4, 2018.

-lorem ipsumThe goal of Milestone 3 was to connect the user interface to the underlying data model.
-This meant that we updated the templates for each page with calls to helper functions, and we created Javascript files for the templates with helper functions.
-We used the form control templates from [meteor-example-form](https://ics-software-engineering.github.io/meteor-example-form/) to simplify implementation of form processing.
+The goal of Milestone 3 was to connect finish up the website and deployment.
+We tied together the the Meteor account system with our profile database.
+This allowed us to store individual's data and display them on a per account basis.
+To complete the profile page we also added a way for users to update and change their profile data.
+We also updated our feed to seperate events from workouts.

 Milestone 3 was implemented as [Fit Yonder GitHub Milestone M3](https://github.com/Fit-Yonder/fit-yonder/projects/4)::